MNF predictions: Man City's title, Newcastle out of top four but Everton stay up, says Gary Neville

 Neville: Manchester United, Arsenal, Tottenham

 "I said Manchester United would finish above Arsenal, and I'm sticking with it.
 You can be wrong with predictions!
-Newcastle have been incredible, but it was be a unbelievable if they could sustain it until the end of the season."
+Newcastle have been incredible, but it would be unbelievable if they could sustain it until the end of the season."

 Carragher: Manchester City, Manchester United, Newcastle